lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 By default, this design assumes 1 type of information partition and 4 pages per type of information partition.

+#### Secret Information Partitions

+Two information partition pages in the design hold secret seeds for the key manager.
+These pages, when enabled by life cycle and otp, are read upon flash controller initialization (no software configuration is required).
+The read values are then fed to the key manager for later processing.
+There is a page for creator and a page for the owner.

+The seed pages are read under the following initialization conditions:
+*  life cycle sets provision enable

 # Theory of Operation